kris-nova/nivenly-theme/README.md

   # if you set this to 0, only submenu trigger will be visible
   showMenuItems = 2

-  # Show reading time in minutes for posts
+  # Show reading time in minutes for lib
   showReadingTime = false

-  # Show table of contents at the top of your posts (defaults to false)
+  # Show table of contents at the top of your lib (defaults to false)
-  # Alternatively, add this param to src front matter for specific posts
+  # Alternatively, add this param to lib front matter for specific lib
   # toc = true

   # Show full page content in RSS feed items